 Chain of Reasoning Introduction

-Although, I’m not here to lecture about all the types of chains there could be.
-Rather, I’ll be discussing a rather important chain in Number Theory.
-This Chain of Reasoning flows as below…
+The Chain of Reasoning sounds quite general, and it is!
+There are multiple definitions of the term, but at its core it’s a multi-layered argument.
+I’m not here to lecture about all the types of chains there could be — rather, I’ll be discussing a particularly important chain in Number Theory.
+This Chain of Reasoning flows as follows:

 Well Ordering Principle —-> Division Algorithm —-> Bezout’s —-> FTA —-> UPF